lianx2/audcata/README.txt

 4) parselog.pl parses for specific course attirbutes
 5) parselog.pl generates an .xlsx file with a specific format

+20220805 NOTE: main.py now checks if an HTTP request has already been sent for a specific course number.
+If it has, main.py does no request another.
+The selected catalogs are compiled for parsing (httpreq).

 ##################################
 COURSE ATTRIBUTES perl